 - We recommend guests bring your own refillable water bottles and avoid using one-off plastic water bottles.

 - During our tours, we recycle wherever possible, and try to keep our waste as low as possible.
 We discourage the use of plastic bags, and suggest that you bring your own dry bag or small waterproof backpack.

 - Check out Our Responsible Tourism Commitment(opens in a new tab)

 See What Our Guests Are Saying

-It was as hot as you can imagine in Kuching but the air from the cycling helps a lot! and of course, the service provided by them.
-The bicycle was well maintained and there are no errors throughout the journey.
+It was amazing cycling with this company!
+Couldn’t ask for a better guide like Delaila.
+She explained everything that we cycle through.
+It was as hot as you can imagine in Kuching but the air from the cycling helps a lot! and of course the service provided by them The bicycle was well maintained and there are no error throughout the journey.
 Totally recommended!